-Bachelor's degree in Communication, Organizational Design, Marketing, Education, or related field.
-Experience performing the duties of this job may substitute for the degree requirement on a year-for-year basis.
+Bachelor’s degree in education, business administration or related, recreation, degree related to area of job focus, or other job related field.
+Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Depending on position, specialized training may be required.

 KNOWLEDGE, SKILLS, AND ABILITIES

 Considerable knowledge of adult learning theory, needs assessment, and curriculum development and evaluation.

 Considerable knowledge of current business trends and terminology.